sheryllann/css-animations/readme.md

 		}
 	}
 ```
 Here, we're able to see our keyframe sturcture even more clearly - they're broken up by percentages, 100% being the complete duration of the animation (we'll set the specific timing in our animation call).
-We can add as many keyframes as we want, and as few as two (0 and 100%).
+We can add as many keyframes as we want, and as few as one (100%).
 At each point, we can specify a new set of css properties.

 While we could go nuts and add all sorts of property changes in here, I would encourage you to think of Keyframe Animations the same way you would JS prototypal functions - they work best when they are clear, simple, and extensible.
 Our 'bounce' animation serves a single function - to bounce an element.
 By keeping it style-neutral, we allow ourselves to use the animation on lots of different elements.